satishr1999/hospital-management-system/README.md

 ## This Hospital Management System is a static website created using HTML, CSS, JS, PHP and MySQL as database.
 ## Interface used was PhpMyAdmin (localhost).
-## Use folowwing credentials to use this project, to get worked this.
+## Use following credentials to use this project, to get worked this.
 ### Database Name : ehospital
 ### Username : root
 ### Password : ""  (NULL)